-Aspects of the geologic history of the Skinner Peaks quadrangle were discussed throughout the stratigraphy and structural geology sections of this manuscript.
-A brief synopsis of the geological history is presented here along with interpretations concerning the structure and stratigraphy of the quadrangle.
+Aspects of the geologic history of the Skinner Peaks quadrangle were discussed throughout the stratigraphy and structural geology The following discussion is a sections of this manuscript.
+A brief synopsis of the geological and summary of history is presented here along with interpretations concerning the al geology structure and stratigraphy of the quadrangle.